colinbut/redis-with-java-jedis/README.md

-# redis-with-java-jedis
-Jedis Example - using Redis with Java
+# Redis with Java using Jedis